 Objective 2: Maintain actions to protect and conserve wild Sumatran tiger in the far south of Kerinci Seblat National Park area through Rapid Response Unit SMART forest patrols, managing community information networks, investigations and wildlife crime law enforcement.

-This project funded by the Auckland Zoo Conservation Fund aims to support the work being carried out by the Lingkar Institute in the Lebong district of Bengkulu.
-This is an area of particular concern, bordered on three sides by national park forests but where pressure on the TPCUs elsewhere means the program team does not have the capacity to conduct the focused range of actions required to address and reduce threat to tigers.
+This project funded by the Auckland Zoo Conservation Fund aims to support the work being carried out by the Lingkar Inisiatif Indonesia in the Lebong district of Bengkulu.
+This is an area of particular concern, bordered on three sides by national park forests but where pressure on the TPCUs elsewhere means the program team does not have the capacity to conduct the focused range of actions required to address and reduce the threat to tigers.

-This guardianship programme continues in 2021/22 to provide special counselling by project partners (MUI, National Park Authority, Law Enforcement Authority) to encourage a change in behaviour.
+This guardianship programme continues to provide special counselling by project partners (MUI, National Park Authority, Law Enforcement Authority) to encourage a change in behaviour.
 A public declaration of a willingness to stop hunting by these attendees aims to also influence other hunters and other recidivists to stop illegal activities in the forestry sector.